warmist/scripts/docs/warn-stranded.rst

 =============

 .. dfhack-tool::
-    :summary: Reports citizens that are stranded and can't reach any other citizens.
+    :summary: Reports citizens who can't reach any other citizens.
     :tags: fort units

 If any (live) groups of fort citizens are stranded from the main (largest) group, the game will pause and you'll get a warning dialog telling you which citizens are isolated.
 This gives you a chance to rescue them before they get overly stressed or start starving.

 Each citizen will be put into a group with the other citizens stranded together.

 There is a command line interface that can print status of citizens without pausing or bringing up a window.

 The GUI and command-line both also have the ability to ignore citizens so they don't trigger a pause and window.

-You can enable ``warn-stranded`` notifications in `gui/control-panel` on the "Maintenance" tab.
+You can enable ``warn-stranded`` notifications in `gui/control-panel` on the "Gameplay" subtab.

 Usage
 -----